 Artemis 1 launch a big success

 After many delays, the SLS lifted off from Launch Complex 39B at Kennedy Space Center in Florida at 1:47 a.m.
 EST on November 16, 2022.
 It blasted out some 8.8 million pounds of thrust, making it the most powerful rocket ever to launch from Earth.
 The rocket lit up the dark night in the early morning hours, a bright beacon in the dark.
-Now the Orion spacecraft is spending 25 days in space.
-It’ll orbit the moon before returning to Earth.

-NASA describes the Artemis 1 mission as:
+NASA described the Artemis 1 mission as:

 … setting the stage for human exploration into deep space.

 One note.
 The fiery and powerful launch did do some damage to the launch site.